Nidulus/nidulus_swarm/README.md

 ### Firewall

-Don't be THAT guy.
+Don't be THAT person.
 Remove block on udp port 11223 and you should be fine.

 ### Configuring